 The first case is actually better, because you at least will have been given some local money, although what you were handed, just before they disappeared in five directions, was only equivalent to a rate of 12 or 15!
 The hand is quicker than the eye.
 Perhaps you would like to see a card trick?

 In the second case, just as your dollars hit your hand again, someone will shout that the police are coming, and the transaction is foiled as every one stuffs their own money in their pockets and runs for it.
 Back at your hotel, you reach into your pocket and pull out the worst possible excuse for a Xerox copy of a $100 bill!
 You now have no local money, and that crumpled piece of paper in your hand is worth nothing more than as a very poignant souvenir.
 Welcome to the club!

 In a few countries, foreigners, and even locals, are occasionally drugged in bars, buses, and other places.
 You wake up 24 hours later with nothing but a headache.
 This happens to very few people, but it does occur.

 There have been wild reports of entire buses being drugged by a vendor who passed down the aisle giving free samples of his sweets.
 Even the driver was drugged in this popular horror story.
 Still, people do get drugged on buses in a few locations (southern Thailand, Indonesia, Lahore, and Peru that I have heard of).
-If someone hands you a hunk of her greasy tamale, it is probably as safe as the grease, but if someone pulls out a sweet and offers it to you, it is just a good policy to refuse, unless you are quite familiar with the safety of the country.
+If someone hands you a hunk of her greasy tamale, it is probably as safe as the grease, but if someone pulls out a sweet and offers it to you, it is just a good policy to refuse.
 If they become very insistent, you should definitely refuse.